JonnyEvans321/Deep_learning_Guess_Who/README.md

 # Guess Who?!

-This project was a bit of fun to try to create an algorithm that can play the board game Guess Who, but with images of celebrities from the celebA dataset.
+This project was a bit of fun to try to create a computer program that can play the board game Guess Who, but with images of celebrities from the celebA dataset.

 training.py: Creates and trains image recognition models trained to recognise each of the 40 attributes in the dataset.
 game.py: Plays the game of Guess Who in the console (using the trained models).

 Check out a video of me playing the game here: https://www.youtube.com/watch?v=at_p4a25OJk&feature=youtu.be

-## How the algorithm works
+## How the program works
 Firstly, training.py trains the models to recognise each of the 40 attributes in the celebA dataset, i.e. hair colour, gender etc.
 Once trained, 24 celebrities in the test dataset are randomly selected for the game, and the model makes a prediction for each of the 40 attributes on each of these celebrities.
-The game starts with the user selecting their celebrity (the algorithm randomly selects theirs).
+The game starts with the user selecting their celebrity (the computer program randomly selects theirs).
 Note that the names in the celeba dataset are anonymised, so i gave each of them fake unisex names.
 The algorithm and the user take turns asking questions and answering them about the celebrities, until someone takes a guess.
 If the guesser is correct they win, if wrong they lose, and the game ends after the guess.

-The algorithm's question asking 'strategy' is to choose the attribute which will remove as close to half of the remaining celebrities as possible (i.e. half of its remaining celebrities can be removed).
+The computer program's question asking 'strategy' is to choose the attribute which will remove as close to half of the remaining celebrities as possible (i.e. half of its remaining celebrities can be removed).

 The downside of this game is that many of the questions that can be asked are subjective, and the model has an average accuracy of around 85% (I haven't trained it for long on my laptop yet).
 This means that there can be disagreement over whether a celebrity should have been removed from the board or not, and often results in the final guess of a celebrity being incorrect.